runpod/docs/docs/serverless/workers/handler-functions.md

 ## Handler types

-RunPod supports several types of handler functions to meet different application needs:
+You can create several types of handler functions depending on the needs of your application.

 ### Standard handlers

-Process inputs synchronously and return results directly.
-This is the simplest handler type.
+The simplest handler type, standard handlers process inputs synchronously and return results directly.

 ```python
 import runpod